SteveJustin1963/Scientific-Machine-Learning-SciML-/README.md

 * **Noise Injection:** The text still injects independent, uncorrelated noise into both $q$ and $p$.
 As mentioned previously, this is physically unnatural.
 The experimental design needs to address correlated noise or partial observability (e.g., adding noise only to $q$ and computing $p$ via finite differences).

 ---
+next

-Would you like me to rewrite the PyTorch `leapfrog` function using the `torch.func` API so you have the exact, optimized code ready to paste into your next draft?
+we should rewrite the PyTorch `leapfrog` function using the `torch.func` API to get exact, optimized code